tanner87661/IoTTStick/README.md

 # IoTTStick
 This is the master repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.

+2021/12/17
+- Version 1.5.9 with improved support for RedHat
+- minor bug fixes

 2021/10/23
 - Version 1.5.8 Experimental with VoiceWatcher Support
 - Watch Video#80 for more information https://youtu.be/dP01Lq9poZw